 Then there’s the library itself, with its beautiful Persian tomes and its glass display cases and comfortable window seats.
 Even if you can get past the bookcases in the rest of the house, you’ll never want to leave the library, and while the rest of the house has its merits (a beautiful rustic kitchen, huge feather beds and expansive grounds to explore), this literary room alone is enough to design a whole home around.

 This home is almost as famous as its inhabitants in popular culture.
 What I love about this place is that it’s no longer a singular home.
 It has been designed and redesigned countless times, and each rendition includes something new, even if the basics stay the same.
 It’s still cluttered and messy and full of disturbing and questionable items (skulls, drugs, unidentifiable scientific equipment).

-But while the décor, furniture and architecture changes and evolves, the heart of the place always stays the same.
-Whether you’re immersed in Arthur Conan Doyle’s original masterpiece, or watching the ever exciting Sherlock, these 221B Baker streets all have one inspiring thing in common; they are full of ideas, and mystery, and ingenuity, and for that reason, it’s worth a look for tips.
+But while the décor, furniture and architecture change and evolves, the heart of the place always stays the same.
+Whether you’re immersed in Arthur Conan Doyle’s original masterpiece or watching the ever-exciting Sherlock, these 221B Baker streets all have one inspiring thing in common; they are full of ideas, and mystery, and ingenuity, and for that reason, it’s worth a look for tips.

 by Emma Potter